 READ NEXT: 6 Foods to Try in The Rhodopes Region

 Sofia is the European capital which is most close to a mountain.
 Vitosha is just 30min away from the city center.
 It’s the perfect getaway from the noisy town.
-You can climb to Vitosha highest peak – Cherni vrah or enjoy one of the wonderful views to the city.
+You can climb to Vitosha highest peak – Cherni vrah or enjoy one of the wonderful views of the city.
 Vitosha is one of the locals favorite places to spend their free time. (mine personally)

 Sofia has a wild nightlife.
 In Sofia, you can party until the morning and you have varieties of bar and clubs to choose from.
 There are places for every music taste from house clubs, rock bars, piano bars, jazz clubs, hip-hop clubs, etc. Typical for the country are chalgoteka and ‘’horoteka’’.
 Chalgoteka is a club where the music is typical for the region and very common.
 “Horoteka’’ is a restaurant with live music, where you can watch and learn traditional Bulgarian folk dances.
 Wine and Rakia are the most popular alcoholic beverages in the country, but in the bars and clubs, people mostly drink beer and whiskey, oh yeah, and tequila and shots.
 Some nice bars and clubs are Switch, Swing, Roderick, Terminal1, Hambara, and others.

-As a fast growing, multi-cultural and modern city, Sofia has a vibrant life.
+As a fast-growing, multi-cultural and modern city, Sofia has a vibrant life.
 Walking around the city one can hear many different languages.
 The streets, restaurants, bars, and cafes are crowded with people, in the good weather parks also.
 Bulgarians love going out for fun and have a good time.

 Things to see & do: